 Only you know how much materials cost, how much time you spent making an item (and the hourly wage you’re paying yourself), as well as your overhead costs.

-Soap can be a profitable product to make and sell, however, if the business owner:
+Soap can be a profitable product to make and sell, however, it’s made less profitable if the business owner:

 >> doesn’t give shoppers a valid reason for consumers to pay higher prices for their bar of soap instead of buying a bar of Irish Spring.

-There isn’t a magic product that is guaranteed to give you high profits; your entire business must be set up to profit.
+A product alone won’t ensure a craft business is profitable; your entire business must be set up to profit.

-For more information on how to make your handmade business more profitable, check out THE SUCCESS PLANNER
+*For loads of simple tips on how to make your handmade business more profitable, check out THE SUCCESS PLANNER

 WHAT DECREASES PROFITS?